 Disclosure: This post may contain affiliate links.
 Please see our privacy policy.

-What is beef yakisoba?
-Yakisoba is a Japanese stir fry dish made with ramen-style noodles, chopped veggies, and meat.
+Beef yakisoba is a Japanese stir fry dish made with ramen-style noodles, chopped veggies, and meat.
 This comforting dish is then flavored with yakisoba sauce, a sweet and savory condiment with similarities to Worcestershire sauce.
-In this healthy beef yakisoba recipe, I’m using rice noodles, lean strips of steak, piles of veggies, and a sugar free yakisoba sauce.
+In this healthy beef yakisoba recipe, I’m using lean strips of steak, piles of veggies, and you can make the yakisoba sauce sugar free.
 You’ll love this spin on authentic beef yakisoba because it is healthier while remaining delicious!

 What counts as an authentic beef yakisoba recipe to you will depend on what you are accustomed to.
 Everyone puts a slightly different spin on this Japanese street food.
 I’ve even seen low carb and keto yakisoba using shirataki or zucchini noodles!